F.I.T. CLUB: Framework for Integrated Teaching

 - Afterschool Sessions and Instructional Videos (FIT Trainers)

 - Family booklists (download brochures F.I.T.
-Family flier or Let’s Stay Active!)
+Family flier, Let’s Stay Active!, or F.I.T.
+Choices)

 F.I.T.
 Club lesson plans incorporate health and wellness themes, within the context of understanding sustainability as it relates to food sourcing and production.
 F.I.T.
 Club’s focus on literacy to teach concepts of nutrition and physical health connects children with high quality fiction and nonfiction books.
 Lesson plans utilize common standards, incorporate the ELA, math, science, and social studies, and can be taught during or after school.